by Dr. Bill Rawls

 Dr. Rawls’ Herbal Blends

 Once you’ve used herbs to build a foundation for recovery, you still need to complement them by creating a healing environment within your body.
-This requires a comprehensive holistic approach.
+This requires a comprehensive holistic approach, which I’d like to share with you now.

 1. Dong-Jin P et al. Exploring Genetic Susceptibility to Fibromyalgia.
 Chonnam Med J. 2015 Aug; 51(2): 58–65.